devdanzin/cpython_fusil_report/cpython_report.md

 (Oct 2024–May 2025), which uncovered 52 unique crash-related issues (30%
 of all "type-crash" issues in the period).
 These led to 98 PRs from 18 contributors, including a release blocker.
-The results affirm fusil's value and suggest directions for future automated testing.
+The results affirm fusil's value and suggests directions for future fuzzing, including periodic campaigns and the expansion of fuzzing to new environments like subinterpreters.

 ## 1. Introduction and goals